Process mapping creates value as it helps people understand the business context of the work they are doing. One tool to do this is the SIPOC diagram.

 Limitations of SIPOC

 The SIPOC model is only really good at drawing out the high level process.
 It’s not going to give you the detailed steps required to, say, put together a training manual or write a user guide.
-It’s quite simplistic but it does act as a good starting point.
+It’s quite simplistic but it does act as a good starting point with key steps that help you move forward.

 Could you see a value for this in your business?